-Welcome to WoKAS
+Welcome to WOKAS

 The Weald of Kent Art Society is a fun, vibrant and friendly group of enthusiasts of all ages and artistic levels.

-This website is where members can share some of their art and provides information about current and future events.
+This website provides a platform where members can share some of their art and find

 Non-members are very welcome to browse this website to find out more about the society and its artists.

 We hope you like what you see and are tempted to join us via the membership page.

 See art from exhibition online now